cpmpercussion/chroma-template/article.md

 ![Editing this Markdown file in VSCode and viewing a preview.](media/markdown-editing.png)

-You are free to inspect the [source code](https://github.com/cpmpercussion/chroma-template) for this template, and if you are setting up another journal or authoring scholarly articles, the templates and this text have been dedicated to the [public domain with the Unlicense](https://github.com/cpmpercussion/chroma-template/blob/main/LICENSE).
+You are free to inspect the [source code](https://github.com/cpmpercussion/chroma-template) for this template, and if you are setting up another journal or authoring scholarly articles, the templates and this text are licensed under a [Creative Commons Zero v1.0 Universal](https://github.com/cpmpercussion/chroma-template/blob/main/LICENSE) license.

 ## Isn't this all very complicated?